ekrich/sconfig/docs/SCALA-NATIVE.md

 level of your project and you are using the `run` command.
 If you package your application or run the application executable directly, then making the path relative to the binary with the code above could be your best option.
-Another option is to use the `"user.home"` property to configure the file path.
+Another option is to use the `"user.home"` or the `"user.dir"` property to configure the file path.

 ```scala
 import java.nio.file.{Files, Paths}